LebanonOfficial Name: Lebanese Republic

 Carry prescription medication in original packaging, along with your doctor’s prescription.

 Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Lebanon, you may encounter road conditions that differ significantly from those in the United States.
-The information below concerning Lebanon is provided for general reference only, and may not be totally accurate in a particular location or circumstance.
+Road Conditions and Safety: While in Lebanon, you may encounter road conditions that differ significantly from those in the United States.

 An international driver’s license is required for visitors to Lebanon.
 Drivers in Lebanon often maneuver aggressively and pay little regard to traffic lights and stop signs.
 Lanes are generally unmarked, and roads outside the capital may be poorly lighted.
 Pedestrians should exercise particular caution.
 Inter-city directional signs and street markers are slowly improving throughout the country, but side roads are often not signposted at all.